Skip to main content

 What is whole life insurance?

-Whole life is the simplest form of a permanent life insurance policy that provides coverage that lasts your entire life, as long as premiums are paid.1 Unlike term life, it’s not a "pure life insurance" product because it includes a cash value component.2 A policy has cash value when a portion of your premium dollars can grow over time on a tax-deferred basis, so you don’t pay taxes on the gains.3
+Whole life is the simplest form of a permanent life insurance policy that provides coverage that lasts your entire life, as long as premiums are paid.1 Unlike term life, it’s not a "pure life insurance" product because it includes a cash value component.2 A portion of your premium dollars are placed in a cash account, where funds can grow over time on a tax-deferred basis, so you don’t pay taxes on the gains.3

-A policy’s cash value account provides many benefits that you can access while you’re still alive.
-It takes a few years for the money to grow into a useful amount.
-When it does, you can borrow money against your policy’s cash value in the form of loans or withdrawals,4 use it to pay your premiums, or even surrender it for cash to help supplement your retirement income.
+Cash value provides many benefits that you can access while you’re still alive.
+Once it grows into a useful amount, you can borrow money against your policy’s cash value in the form of loans or withdrawals,4 use it to pay your premiums, or even surrender it for cash to help supplement your retirement income.
+While other types of life insurance also provide cash value. whole life is the simplest and most popular: The premiums remain the same for life.
+The policy’s death benefit is guaranteed, and cash value grows at a guaranteed rate.

-Note that with mutual life insurance companies, such as Guardian, whole life policies can also earn annual dividends (a portion of the life insurance company’s profits) that can increase your cash value and provide other benefits.
+Mutual life insurance companies, such as Guardian, are actually owned by their whole life policyholders.
+That means these policies can also earn annual dividends (a portion of the life insurance company’s profits) that can increase your cash value and provide other benefits.
 While not guaranteed, Guardian has paid dividends to participating individual life policyholders every year since 1868.5

 Key differences between term and whole life insurance